jim-easterbrook/python-gphoto2/README.rst

 ^^^^^^^

 .. note:: If you installed with pip_ the example files should be in ``/usr/share/python-gphoto2/examples`` or ``/usr/local/share/python-gphoto2/examples`` or somewhere similar.
-   Otherwise they are in the ``examples`` sub-directory of your working directory.
+   Otherwise they are in the ``examples`` sub-directory of your source directory.

 Connect a digital camera to your computer, switch it on, and try one of the example programs::